 BAS, Pets & COVID-19

-Requests for services (adoption, foster pets, and field services) will be received by animal services staff via email and phone, and all services at the shelter will be conducted by appointment only.
+Requests for services (adoption, foster pets, and field services) will continue to be received by animal services staff via email and phone, and all services will be conducted remotely or by appointment only.
+Please visit our website for the latest updates.

-Field services staff will suspend all low priority/non-emergency activity.
-This includes non-aggressive stray animal pick-up, leash law complaints, barking and nuisance complaints, trapping and transport of community cats, and conflict mitigation scenarios.
+Field services staff will not respond to non-emergency activity, including non-aggressive stray animal pick-up, leash law complaints, barking and nuisance complaints, trapping and transport of community cats, and conflict mitigation scenarios.

 Citizens should call 911 for animal control emergencies during this time.
 All other urgent matters will continue to be received by email or phone message and dispatched to field officers by animal services staff.

-Adoption and Fostering: The pets in our care still need homes, and we are committed to ensuring they have that opportunity.
+The pets in our care still need homes, and we are committed to ensuring they have that opportunity.
 Pets are always available to be seen online at www.burlingtonnc.gov/pets.
-If you are interested in meeting a specific pet, email us at email@example.com to arrange an appointment.
+If you are interested in meeting a specific pet that is currently at BAS, email us at email@example.com to arrange an appointment for an outdoor meet and greet.
+If you are interested in learning more about a pet in foster care, email firstname.lastname@example.org and we will connect you with the foster parent.

 We are always in need of fosters for seniors, medical cases, neonates and some of our long-term residents that would benefit from a break from the shelter.
 If you are interested in fostering a pet, please email email@example.com, or leave a message at 336-578-0343.

-For information about lost/found pets, re-homing pets and much more, go to our Pet Help Resources page.
+For information about re-homing your pet or what to do about lost/found pets, go to our Pet Help Resources page.

 HAVE A PLAN!
 Prepare for your own pets in the event you become ill or hospitalized.